samvera/hydra-derivatives/README.md

   * `:to_srgb` (Boolean) : If `true` and the image is a color image it will map the source image color profile to sRGB.
 Default: `true`
   * `:resize` (String) : Geometry; the same syntax as the `Hydra::Derivatives::Image` processor
   * `:recipe` :
     - If a Symbol the recipe will be read from the `Hydra::Derivatives.kdu_compress_recipes` hash.
 You can override this, or a couple of samples are supplied.
-The symbol in the config file should be the name in the model + `_{quality}`, e.g. `recipe: :default` will look `:default_color` or `:default_grey` in the hash.
+The symbol in the config file should be the name in the model + `_{quality}`, e.g. `recipe: :default` will look `:default_color` or `:default_gray` in the hash.
     - If a String the recipe in the string will be used.
 You may include anything the command line utility will accept except `-i` or `-o`.
 See `$ kdu_compress -usage` in your shell.
     - If no `:recipe` is provided the processor will examine the image and make a best guess, but you can set a few basic options (the remainder of this list).
 Note that these are ignored if you provided a recipe via either of the first two methods described.
   * `:levels` (Integer) : The number of decomposition levels.
 The default is the number of times the long dimension can be divided by two, down to 96, e.g. a 7200 pixel image would have 6 levels (3600, 1800, 900, 450, 225, 112)